Cardiac and Vascular Research

 Congenital diaphragmatic hernia, which often causes significant cardiovascular complications, is also a focus of research within the department.
 This defect of the fetal diaphragmatic muscle allows abdominal organs to crowd the lungs and prevents them from developing fully, while often causing cardiac problems as well.
 Researchers within the division are also exploring new ways to target the tissue architectures contributing to the pulmonary hypertension in order to treat this condition more effectively.

 Patients endure severe vascular disease or ischemia when the arterial system cannot deliver blood due to a blockage.
 In the leg, this can cause unrelenting pain, a troublesome wound, or even gangrene, in a condition known as critical limb ischemia (CLI).
 These patients may not be candidates for balloons, stents or bypass surgery and, therefore, often have no alternative but to face a leg amputation.
 In addition to decreased personal independence and physical complications, amputation carries a 25% risk for mortality within 6 months.

-In one of the most dramatic advances in peripheral vascular disease, a new treatment option developed by LimFlow, Inc., is under investigation in the PROMISE II study being conducted by Dr. Joseph Mills, professor and chief of Vascular Surgery and medical director of the Diabetic Foot and Wound Care Center at Baylor St. Luke’s Medical Center, and Dr. Miguel Montero, associate professor.
+In one of the most dramatic advances in peripheral vascular disease, a new treatment option developed by LimFlow, Inc., is under investigation in the PROMISE II study being conducted by Dr. Joseph Mills, professor and chief of Vascular Surgery and medical director of the Diabetic Foot and Wound Care Center at Baylor St. Luke’s Medical Center.
 Bypassing blocked arteries in the leg and foot, the LimbFlo device creates an artificial arteriovenous fistula in the below-the-knee vasculature to create a clear channel from the open artery above the blockage to an open vein, so that blood can flow down to the lower leg and foot and enable wound healing.